tarantir/rms-to-csv/README.md

 # Installation on Windows 10

+WARNING!!
+Use at your own risk; it works fine for me!

-Install has been tested on Windows 10 and Linux Mint 21 +
+rmsmsg2csv.py has been tested on:
+- Windows 10
+- Linux Mint 21.1 running RMS Express via CodeWeavers CrossOver 22.1.1

+Note: Ideally this utility is OS independent and should execute in any environement that supports Python3 with Pandas.

 ## Install Python 3